talibasya/webpack-screencast/README.md

 - `output` - set template for output files.
 - `context` - set directory as default for webpack urls
 ## 11 several scripts - noErrorsPlugin
 Add `noErrorsPlugin` to the project.
 It is essential for deploy.
 When `webpack` shows any error, it forbids deploy break files.
+## 12 several scripts - CommonsChunkPlugin
+`CommonsChunkPlugin` helps deploy scripts without double code for each module.
+The final files will include same modules from one file, not in own content.